iamakhilan/iamakhilan/README.md

 - Currently under development as part of my coursework
 - Learning about AI agents and predictive modeling

-## Goals

-I'm focused on building a solid technical foundation and learning through real projects.
-My goal is to gain practical experience in software development and AI while contributing to meaningful solutions.

 ## Contact

 📧 Email: akhilan1010@gmail.com